Table of Contents Show

 Urban Landscape Visualizations

 Urban planning sketches capture the complexity of cityscapes and public spaces.
 For instance, Santiago Calatrava’s works depict fluid pedestrian bridges connecting dense urban zones while integrating surrounding environments.
 Detailed street-level perspectives with layered shading can depict vibrant community spaces, tree-lined avenues, or towering skyscrapers.
-Urban visualization sketches often use exaggerated textures or bold line contrasts to enhance dynamic and livable urban atmospheres.
+Urban visualization sketches often use exaggerated textures or bold line contrasts to bring out dynamic and livable urban atmospheres.

 Focus On Understanding Proportions